yangybio/healthcare-data-etl-quality-analysis/README.md

 ## Project Overview

-This project looks at patient financial responsibility using synthetic healthcare data.
+This project started from something I see in my daily work.

+Before a patient's visit, insurance eligibility is already checked in Epic.
+Self-pay patients can also receive a cost estimate.
+But active insurance does not always mean the patient will have a low out-of-pocket cost.

+I wanted to see if payer and visit type can help identify insured patients who may still have higher financial responsibility before their visit.

-I used the OHDSI Synthea-to-OMOP pipeline to transform the source data into OMOP CDM v5.4.
-After checking the transformed tables, I built an analysis dataset using standardized visit and cost data together with payer information.
+For the data work, I used the OHDSI Synthea-to-OMOP pipeline to transform synthetic healthcare data into OMOP CDM v5.4.
+I then checked the transformed data, built an analysis dataset, and analyzed patient financial responsibility across payer and visit-type groups.

-The analysis focuses on insured patients.
-I wanted to see whether payer and visit type can help identify visits that may have higher patient financial responsibility before the appointment.

 ## Business Question

 **Which payer and visit-type combinations are associated with higher estimated patient financial responsibility?**

-In my current work, insurance eligibility is already checked before the visit, and self-pay patients can receive a cost estimate.

-The gap I wanted to look at is insured patients who may still have a high out-of-pocket cost even when their insurance is active.
+I focused on insured visits rather than self-pay patients.
+The main question is whether some insured visits show enough financial-risk pattern that they may benefit from earlier cost information.

 ## Data & Tools